Stuwarts/windytowers/README.md

 /wt help - for help

-if any bugs occur or you want the code, add me on discord @stuwarts
+If any bugs occurs or you want the code, add me on discord @stuwarts